-The Book of 2 John is an urgent plea that the readers of John's letter should show their love for God and His son Jesus by obeying the commandment to love each other and live their lives in obedience to the Scriptures.
-The Book of 2 John is also a strong warning to be on the lookout for deceivers who were going about saying that Christ had not actually risen in the flesh.
+The Book of 2 John is an urgent plea that the readers of John’s letter should show their love for God and His Son, Jesus, by obeying the commandment to love each other and live their lives in obedience to the Scriptures.
+The Book of 2 John is also a strong warning to be on the lookout for deceivers who were going about denying the Incarnation, saying that Christ had not actually come in the flesh.

 2 John 6: "And this is love: that we walk in obedience to his commands.
 As you have heard from the beginning, his command is that you walk in love."

 2 John 8-9: "Watch out that you do not lose what you have worked for, but that you may be rewarded fully.
 Anyone who runs ahead and does not continue in the teaching of Christ does not have God; whoever continues in the teaching has both the Father and the Son."

 The Book of 2 John is addressed to "the chosen lady and her children."
 This could either have been a lady of important standing in the church or a code which refers to the local church and its congregation.
 In those days when Christians were being persecuted such coded salutations were often used.

 The Book of 2 John is largely concerned with an urgent warning concerning deceivers who were not teaching the exact doctrine of Christ and who maintained that Jesus did not actually come in the flesh.
 Such a teaching denies Jesus’ humanity.
 John is very anxious that true believers should be aware of these false teachers and have nothing to do with them.